 Content Delivery Network (CDN)

 A content delivery network (CDN) is a server in the user’s location that helps reduce the distance between the original server and the user.
-In simple terms, rather than serving a video from the original storage every time a user has to watch it, the video is cached (saved) on a local server called CDN, and the video is fetched from this CDN every time a user in that location watches it.
+In simple terms, rather than serving a video from the original server every time a user has to watch it, the video is cached (saved) on an edge server, and the video is fetched from this CDN server every time a user in that location watches it.

-If for instance, a viewer in Japan wants to watch a video stored in USA.
-Then, instead of streaming the video from USA every time, the video will be cached on a CDN in Japan.
-The video will then be streamed to each viewer in Japan through this CDN.
+If for instance, a viewer in Japan wants to watch a video being served from USA.
+Then, instead of streaming the video from USA every time, the video will be cached on a CDN (edge server) in Japan.
+The video will then be streamed to each viewer in Japan through this edge server.
 This helps reduce load time by reducing the distance between the viewer and the stored video.